Risky Driving Habits: Avoid the 3Ds

 It seems like we rarely heard of distracted driving until we could text and use mobile phones.
 The reality is anything that takes your eyes off the road, your hands off the wheel or your mind off driving is a distraction.
 That could be eating, putting on makeup, shaving, looking at your GPS, adjusting the car thermostat or radio, or putting your seatbelt on after you start driving.
 And yes, texting or talking on the phone.

 To avoid being distracted, be as prepared as possible.
 Plan enough time to get ready for the day before you leave, eat before you leave or when you arrive at your destination, put an address in your GPS, put your seatbelt on…do whatever you need to before you start the car.
 And finally, turn your phone off before you drive to avoid the temptation to use it.

-The obvious way to avoid the 3Ds is to use common sense—don't drive DRUNK, don't drive DROWST and don't drive DISTRACTION.
+The obvious way to avoid the 3Ds is to use common sense—don't drive DRUNK, don't drive DROWSY and don't drive DISTRACTED.
 We hope these tips will make it easier to do that.